terrydolan/catmon-lastseen/README.md

 1. *Catmon*: a cat flap monitor application that takes a picture when a cat enters through the cat flap, tweets it on @boosimba and uploads the image to google drive.
-The application has been running since 2015 on a raspberry pi model B rev 2.
+The application has been running since 2015.
+It was recently ported to a raspberrypi 3b+ and enhanced to include the catmon image classifier (see below).
 [Catmon repo](https://github.com/terrydolan/catmon)
 2. *Catmon Image Tagger*: a web app that provides a UI to help tag a set of catmon images as either 'Boo' or 'Simba' or 'Unknown'.
-The results are saved to google drive.
+The results are saved to Google Drive.
 [Catmon Image Tagger repo](https://github.com/terrydolan/catmon-img-tag)
-3. *Catmon Image Classifier*: an application that processes the new catmon tweets and classifies the associated image as 'Boo', 'Simba' or 'Unknown' using a trained MobileNetV2 convolutional neural network (CNN).
+3. *Catmon Image Classifier*: an application that classifies a catmon image as 'Boo', 'Simba' or 'Unknown' using a trained MobileNetV2 convolutional neural network (CNN).
-The image classification is tweeted as a reply to the *Catmon* tweet.
 The MobileNetV2 model applies transfer learning and was trained, validated and tested  using the tagged catmon images.
 MobileNetV2 was selected because it has a small 'footprint', allowing the application to be deployed on a raspberry pi.
 [Catmon Image Classifier repo](https://github.com/terrydolan/catmon-img-classifier)

 Terry Dolan
-August 2022
+October 2023